therapywindow/therapywindow.github.io/supervision.md

 I have available space for supervisees.

+I hold a Diploma in Integrative Supervision of Individuals and Groups.

 Supervision is offered on a sliding scale from £50-80 depending on your circumstances.

 I am psychodynamically-trained, with a strong relational bent and a keen interest in other modalities.
 I feel I could be particularly helpful to: